Picovoice/leopard/binding/web/README.md

 ### Usage

-Create a model in [Picovoice Console](https://console.picovoice.ai/) or use the [default model](https://github.com/Picovoice/leopard/tree/master/lib/common).
+Create a model in [Picovoice Console](https://console.picovoice.ai/) or use the default models for supported languages found in [lib/common](../../lib/common).

 For the web packages, there are two methods to initialize Leopard.